You are here: Home Tune Your Guitar

 Let's Get Started..

-If you have an acoustic guitar, simply keep it close to you (in a noisy room, you may need to bring it very close, or lay it on the waist of the guitar body).
-The built-in microphone will 'hear' your guitar.
+If you have an acoustic guitar, simply keep the tuner close to you (in a noisy room, you may need to bring it very close, or lay it on the waist of the guitar body), so the built-in microphone can detect your guitar string over ambient noise in the room.

 If you have an electric guitar, you'll need to plug a cable into your guitar, and plug the other end into the tuner to enable the tuner to 'hear' the note.